 The RF-SoI segment is the fastest growing.
 The use of RF front-end modules in cell phones leads to the development of RF-SoI in the global market.
 The RF components are integrated into an RF front-end module, which manages the transmit/receive functions.
 The latest trends are adopting RF-SoI in first generation 5G sub-6 GHz technology.
 Also, the rapidly growing communication sector is expected to create several opportunities in the global market.

-By technology, the global silicon on insulator market is segmented into BESoI, SiMOX, Smart Cut, ELTRAN, and SoS.
+By technology, the global market is segmented into BESoI, SiMOX, Smart Cut, ELTRAN, and SoS.

 The Smart Cut segment is the highest contributor to the market and is estimated to grow at a CAGR of 15.4% during the forecast period.
 Various features of smart cut technology, such as layers, can be engineered with no defects on the transferred layer, wafer bonding, and reusable donor substrate drive the market globally.
 The use of smart cut technology in 5G, narrow band, and LiFi are the latest trend in the market.
 Rapid growing fields such as image sensing, MEMS pressure sensors, and others are expected to create opportunities in the global smart cut SoI technology market.